-What Is Construction Management?
+What Does it Mean to Study Construction Management?

 A construction manager is responsible for the physical construction of a structure (or a portion of it, as in remodeling or renovations) and works on behalf of the owner or developer.
-The construction manager can be a staff member, an employee of a management company, or an individual consultant, like almost half of the construction managers in the US.
+The construction manager can be a staff member, an employee of a management company, or an individual consultant, like almost half of the construction managers in the U.S.

-Career Education in Construction Management
+Online Degrees in Construction Management

 Professionals in the industry are increasingly turning to online college courses in construction management while they work, in order to gain hands-on experience and theoretical knowledge at the same time.
 Your studies can begin with a focus on specific trade areas such as building code enforcement, power technology, or electrical work.
-Online degree programs can include courses in project control and development, site planning, design, construction methods, construction materials, value analysis, cost estimating, scheduling, contract administration, accounting, business and financial management, building codes and standards, inspection procedures, engineering and architectural sciences, mathematics, statistics, and information technology.
+Online degree programs can include courses in project control and development, site planning, design, construction methods, construction materials, value analysis, cost estimating, scheduling, contract administration, accounting, business and financial management, building codes and standards, inspection procedures, engineering and architectural sciences, mathematics, statistics and information technology.

 Training in computers and software programs for job costing, scheduling, and estimating also is important in order to keep up with industry innovations and standards.
 Good oral and written communication skills are important, as are leadership skills.
-As a manager, you must be able to establish a good working relationship with many different people, including clients, other managers, designers, supervisors, and tradesmen.
+As a manager, you must be able to establish a good working relationship with many different people, including clients, other managers, designers, supervisors and tradesmen.

 Construction Management Jobs